Elvis-aws/Dev-Assoc-AWS/14-NETWORK/VPC Peering/vpc-peering.md

 - Couple of important things to remember about VPC Peering:
   - Peering is not transitive
   - Peer VPCs cannot have overlapping address ranges (CIDR or subnets)
+  - Peering is not possible with on-premise servers